openappsec/attachment/README.md

  $ make docker
 ```

-Later on, you can push the image to your own registry and use it as needed.
+Later on, you can push the image to your registry and use it as needed.

-For deployment on docker you can deploy it using the same docker command you used before with regular nginx container, just make sure to add the parameter `--ipc=host`.
+For deployment on docker you can deploy it using the same docker command you used before with a regular nginx container, just make sure to add the parameter `--ipc=host`.

 ## License